 March 20 marked the first day of spring!
-So it’s not too early to think about your child’s bicycle safety, as kids will no doubt be begging to get out and ride.
+It’s not too early to think about your child’s bicycle safety, as kids will no doubt be begging to get out and ride.

-Our Central Oregon injury lawyers know that the city officials have been keeping closer tabs on bicycle trends and related crashes in recent years, as bicycle ridership has increased over the years.
-In part this is due to certain bicycle friendly improvements throughout Central Oregon, including many miles of bicycle lanes in various locations.
+Our Central Oregon injury lawyers know that city officials have been keeping closer tabs on bicycle trends and related crashes in recent years, as bicycle ridership has increased over the years.
+This is in part due to certain bicycle-friendly improvements throughout Central Oregon, including many miles of bicycle lanes in various locations.

-Wearing a helmet, according to the National Highway Traffic Safety Association, reduces the risk of brain and head injuries by nearly 90%.
+Wearing a helmet, according to the National Highway Traffic Safety Association (NHTSA), reduces the risk of brain and head injuries by nearly 90%.
 Yet, the NHTSA noted, just 25% of kids between the ages of 5 to 14 actually wear a helmet when biking.
-Teens report numbers close to zero.
+Teenagers, meanwhile, report numbers close to zero.

 To do this, keep the following tips from NHTSA in mind: